gpxstudio/gpxstudio.github.io/README.md

     * Change the starting time of the activity
     * Change the average speed of the activity
 * Combine and export multiple traces in the chosen order and respecting time precedence constraints (if any time data)
+* Preserve and automatically extend heart rate, cadence and temperature data

 ## Future developments
 * Extend time data based on the slope and the existing uploaded data